KunyangDU/iMPS.jl/README.md

 ### Announcement

-Some algorithm of this code is invented by [ CQM2 group](https://www.cqm2itp.com/) which works on purification-based finite-temperature simulations.
+Some algorithms in this code is invented by [ CQM2 group](https://www.cqm2itp.com/) which works on purification-based finite-temperature simulations.
 Relevant packages are listed as follows:

 * [FiniteMPS.jl](https://github.com/Qiaoyi-Li/FiniteMPS.jl.git)